requirejs/requirejs/tests/README.md

 ## Items in tests directory

 * All browsers: tests/doh/runner.html?testUrl=../all in all the browsers
+* go to tests/ run alln.sh and allj.sh
 * Optional, only do on major refactors: tests/commonjs, run each file in browser.

 ## Node testing